AWegnerGitHub/awegnergithub.github.io-content/2019_03_13_home_network_upgrade.md

 was immediately impressed with the hardware, the reviews and the price point.
 It is not a home router, but it's also not a five figure price.

-I did some research I what I'd need in the house.
+I did some research on what I'd need in the house.
 I needed to be able to support several wired devices, even more wireless ones (computers, phones, tablets, and home automation devices).
 I wanted to have a guest network like the previous ASUS, so that I could easily give visitors access to the internet without giving them